msisk23/MPC_Project/README.md

 Key Design Decisions and Implementations:
   - MPI Elimination: MPI was first deployed as a temporary solution.
 In an effort to allow for asynchronous communication between parties, all MPI dependencies will be removed.
-  - Addition of a Communication Thread: When two parties want to exchange messages, they are blocked.
-With the addition of a communication thread, a party will be able to pull from a communication thread buffer, instead of the main thread, and eliminate the block.
+  - Addition of a Communication Thread: When two parties want to exchange messages through the main thread, it blocks all the main thread operations or computations.
+By dedicating parties communication tasks to additional threads, the parties will be able to pull from a communication thread buffer, instead of the main thread, which eliminates the block.
   - Implementation of Buffers: When two parties want to exchange messages, they cannot do so asynchronously.
 As such, only one message can be processed at a time.
 With the addition of input and output buffers, parties will be able to send and pull messages without being in sync.
   - Unikernel Implementation: After verifying functionality of the MPI-free system, MPC will run on top of a Unikernel.
 The stripped down implementation will further speed up MPC implementation.